 What are the Best Exercises for Lower Back Pain?

-The last thing you should do when suffering from lower back pain is to go to bed and stay there as long as possible.
+The last thing you should do when suffering from lower back pain is to go to bed and stay there for as long as possible.
 As mentioned above, getting some rest is important but you also have to be active.
 One study found that exercise is safe for patients with low back pain because it doesn’t increase* the risk of future back injuries.
 Moreover, exercise has a tremendous potential to improve* back flexibility and strength.
 Below, you can see the best lower back pain exercise examples.

 1. Partial crunch